Carmona lab

 Research projects

 Recent advances in single-cell and spatial omics technologies have opened a unique opportunity to explore biological systems at an unprecedented resolution and scale.
-Our lab develops novel computational and statistical methods to translate the complex data generated by these technologies into biological understanding.
-We have created several widely-used computational methods tackling multiple challenges in single-cell data science including integration, celltype classification, reference atlas mapping, gene signature scoring, and T cell clonal analyses.
+Our lab develops computational and statistical methods to translate the complex data generated by these technologies into biological understanding.
+We have created many widely-used open-source computational methods tackling multiple challenges in single-cell data science including semi-supervised integration, cell type classification, reference atlas mapping, gene signature scoring, gene program discovery, tumor microenvironment analysis, and T cell clonal analysis.

-Dissecting the tumor microenvironment and its variation across human cancers
+Dissecting the tumor microenvironment variation across and within individuals

 Predictive models for immuno-oncology